Freight hauling trailer types in the shipping industry

 When a car transport company needs to haul more than three motors in an enclosed trailer it uses a multi-level, multi-vehicle enclosed trailer.
 Enclosed car transport loading takes place using adjustable deck ramps.

 You might also be interested to learn that car shipping companies are also able to offer a variety of different freight hauling trailer types of enclosed carrier.
 They can be hard or soft-sided.
 A soft-sided car transport trailer, also known as curtain-sided, will have vinyl side curtains that are PVC-coated.
-Because these curtains can be lifted up when a vehicle is loaded and unloaded, it makes securing the cargo much easier.
+Because these curtains can be lifted when a vehicle is loaded and unloaded, it makes securing the cargo much easier.
 That being said, these car shipping trucks tend to be hard-sided.